mekevans/forestTIME/use_cases/qa_flags/readme.md

     * Flag + default to replacing with the most recently recorded SPCD
 * A tree has been visited multiple times per CYCLE.
     * ???
 Flag?
 Filter out (usually the first) visit?
     * Usually I see this where the PREV_TRE_CN is not recorded for one of the visits.
-Perhaps I should check if filtering by the manual version (aka protocol) resolves this.
 * A tree has had multiple OWNCDs over time.
     * ???
 Is this a flag or likely valid?
 * A tree has had a STATUSCD == 2 (dead) or maybe 3 (removed) and then later shows up with a STATUSCD == 1 again.